SciCompMod/memilio/pycode/memilio-surrogatemodel/README.md

    Currently we have the following models:
    - `ode_secir_simple`: a very simplified model with only one population and one age group.

-     each model folder contains the following files:
+     Each model folder contains the following files:
      - `data_generation`: data is generated from memilio secir simulation.
      - `model`: training and evaluation of the model.
      - `different_networks`: multiple network architectures are saved in this file.